nvlled/carrot/README.md

 ## Prior art

-Took some inspiration from a C# library [AwaitableCoroutine](https://github.com/wraikny/AwaitableCoroutine).
+- Took some inspiration from a C# library I have used before: [AwaitableCoroutine](https://github.com/wraikny/AwaitableCoroutine).
 Notable difference is that carrot doesn't use shared global state, and async sub-coroutines can be cancelled without affecting parent coroutines.
+Also, I think AwaitableCoroutine has a bit confusing API, something I kept in mind while designing carrot.

+- I haven't looked much into it, but it seems [coro](https://github.com/tcard/coro) also uses channels for coroutines.
+  The implementation and API design is different though, and I didn't refer to it while writing carrot, but it roughly had the same idea before I did, so it's worth a mention at least.